Bižuterija (song): Music video

 On 29 November 2010, a music video for "Bižuterija" directed by Željko Petreš was released on the singer's official YouTube channel.
 The video is taken from a live performance of the singer's sold-out concert in Zadar, Croatia on 21 October 2010 during The Bižuterija Tour (2010-12).
 The music video opens with camera shots of the venue of the performance.
 It shows Rozga being prepared for the show by her make-up artist and her crew prepares for the concert.
 She appears on stage dressed in a black suit and a black hat where she sings the lyrics of the song to her audience, accompanied by a band onstage.
 The scenes are interspersed with shots of her audience singing the song back to her.

+On 24 April 2026, Rozga re-released her song "Bižuterija" along with a music video and updated production by Hrvoje Domazet.
+She shared how it is one of the songs which "continued living its own life... after so many years it got its new face and new energy".
+The clip was directed by Bulgarian director Yassen Grigorov and supported by Nestlé Familia HIT by Froneri.
+It shows Rozga singing the song in a studio, dressed in a white shirt and blue jeans and high heels.
+She also appears in a sequin gray dress singing on a microphone in front of an audience as well as in a bright red dress.